 ...Dr.
 Kellogg was only one of many proponents of eugenics in this country.
 Other Americans, including Leon Whitney and Madison Grant, wrote books on the subject, which were eagerly read in 1924 by Corporal Adolph Hitler in a German prison.
 He was profoundly moved.
 The idea of eugenics solved his problem, he said.
 He wrote grateful fan mail to Grant and Whitney, stating that Grants The Passing of the Great Race was his Bible. continued

-he recent Sandy Hook Elementary School massacre*, as well as the Aurora massacre has some asking, "Where was God?"* The devastation caused by hurricane Sandy*, as well as that of Katrina* in August of '05, has prompted some to view the storms as having been sent by God.
-George Zimmerman has claimed that the shooting of Trayvon Martin was all in God's plan.* The earthquake in Haiti had Pat Robertson suggesting that God was behind this event.*
+he complete destruction caused by Super Typhoon Haiyan had many asking, "Where was God in the Philippines?"* The devastation caused by hurricane Sandy*, as well as that of Katrina* in August of '05, prompted some to view the storms as having been sent by God.
+The earthquake in Haiti had Pat Robertson suggesting that God was behind this event.*

 Some feel that God is angry and is punishing humanity through these events.
 Others recoil from that concept, believing that blaming God runs counter to everything God stands for.*

 More than anything else, God wants us to know that we are loved unconditionally.
 And God wants us to live in the freedom, joy, and generosity of that love.
 The most important thing I've learned is that God's love is unlimited and unconditional.
 We are loved right here, right now, just the way we are. continued

 War in heaven?
 A celestial civil War?
 Revelation chapter 12 informs the reader that Gods champion, Michael, with his angels fought against a Dragon and his angels.
 Talk about the supreme cosmic showdown!
 Why delay until the final few pages to introduce a major element into a books framework?